 - Discuss and reflect OKRs retrospectively.
 Learn from your performance but do not make bonuses or other incentives directly dependent on the attainment of OKRs.
 A more detailed explanation will follow in the next paragraph.

-In an increasingly complex and digitized economy, agile goal and performance management systems are indispensable.
-An ever increasing pressure to innovate and more flexible working models, require new standards that help enterprise to organize work and foster focus, engagement, accountability, and alignment.
+- An ever increasing pressure to innovate and more flexible working models, require new standards that help enterprises to organize work and foster focus, engagement, accountability, and alignment.

 Objectives and Key Results support a more data-driven goal setting process and help to allocate resources efficiently by focusing on the right metrics.
 An Objective represents a long-term goal, whereas Key Results are measuring whether you are achieving this goal.

 What are the benefits of the OKR framework?

 The core benefits of the OKR methodology are enhanced focus and discipline and better coordination and alignment across all departments/teams.
 Further, the motivation among employees may be enhanced by implementing Objectives and Key Results and more transparency will be reached.

 Who “invented” OKR?

 The OKR framework is based on the Management by Objectives method (MbO) invented by Andy Trucker in the 1950s.
 In the 80s the MbO approach developed into the S.M.A.R.T. methodology.
 Finally, in 1990, John Doerr first introduced OKR to Google and the framework as we know it today was “born”.

 Why are OKRs so popular at the moment?